Do EV chargers need an earth rod? - We Power Your Car

 If a charger does not have built-in PEN fault protection, this type of device can be supplied and installed separately with the charger itself, such as a matt:e.
 This device works the same as those built into the charger but is a separate device that must be purchased.
 As such, this can lead to an additional cost for an EV charger installation.

+Despite being essential for compliance with 18th edition wiring regulations, not all EV chargers need earth rods.
 If your home is already on an earth rod, you do not require a dedicated earth rod for an EV charger as you are already protected.
 Your EV charger installer will be able to identify if this is the case for you.

-You don’t need an earth rod if you are installing the charge point in a garage AND charging the car in the garage itself because the house earthing is sufficient to earth your car charger.
+Again, you don’t need an earth rod if you are installing the charge point in a garage AND charging the car in the garage itself because the house earthing is sufficient to earth your car charger.

-If the EV charger you are installing has built-in PEN fault protection, you do not need to install an earth rod.
+Another circumstance is if the EV charger you are installing has built-in PEN fault protection, you do not need to install an earth rod.

-Also, if the charger you are installing does not have this built-in, but you are installing a separate PEN fault protection device at the same time as the charger, then you do not need to install an earth rod.
+Lastly, if the charger you are installing does not have this built-in, but you are installing a separate PEN fault protection device at the same time as the charger, then you do not need to install an earth rod.
+This is because PEN fault protection devices serve the same function and level of protection as an earth rod.

 Best EV Chargers that don’t require an earth rod?